MasonAmerica/mason-cli/README.md

 > NOTE: On Linux, you may need to run the above command as the root user by prefixing with `sudo`.

-To verify installaton, you can type `mason` to see the following output:
+To verify installation, you can type `mason` to see the following output:

 ```
 Usage: mason [OPTIONS] COMMAND [ARGS]...